UNCSRP/Predicting-Arsenic-and-Manganese-Contamination-in-Private-Well-Water-with-Machine-Learning-An-Integ/README.md

-# Predicting Arsenic and Manganese Contamination in Private Well Water with Machine Learning: An Integrated Analysis of Geological, Construction, and Permitting Data
+# Predicting Arsenic and Manganese Contamination in Private Well Water with Machine Learning: An Integrated Analysis of Geologic, Well Construction, and Permitting Data

-This code was generated to support the manuscript entitled  'Predicting Arsenic and Manganese Contamination in Private Well Water with Machine Learning: An Integrated Analysis of Geological, Construction, and Permitting Data' soon to be published.
+This code was generated to support the manuscript entitled  'Predicting Arsenic and Manganese Contamination in Private Well Water with Machine Learning: An Integrated Analysis of Geologic, Well Construction, and Permitting Data' soon to be published.

 <p align="center">
 <img src = 'https://github.com/user-attachments/assets/ff770465-e754-4356-894a-99cf3c26b6fe' width = '600'>